thuzarwin/open-data-sprints/docs/project-open-data-plans.rst

 ..
 2-3 sentences.
 What are the basic facts of the problem?

 Increased transparency, public collaboration, and data-driven decision making are key goals of Austin's Open Data Initiative.
-When fully realized this (City-wide project)[unclear which project we're talking about] will benefit both the community as well as City government to become more efficient and effective.
-City Departments have developed open data plans and inventories during previous sprints, however they are not all consistent, complete, or published in central location.
-Furthermore, there is little documentation available about how our data assets relate to City's Key Performance Indicators. [needs tuning]
+As part of the initiative's effort to pursue these goals, City Departments  developed open data plans and inventories last year -- however, the documents were often inconsistent, incomplete, or published in different locations.
+Furthermore, the plans do not include information about how each department's data assets relate to Austin's Key Performance Indicators.
+More information about department-level data is needed to understand the City's open data strengths and opportunities.

 **Why it matters:**

 ..
 1-2 sentences.
 Why should we address this?
 What value would be gained by solving this problem now?

-At the City level, a baseline measure of quality is needed to understand the City's open data strengths and opportunities.
-Having this information would help create a strategy for improving the City's open data offerings, track our progress, and recognize when the strategy is working well.
-When departments have this information, they will be better equipped to discover opportunities to combine efforts and save time when reporting KPIs to the budget office.[pick a better example] From the Performance perspective, this information would help the Performance Office assess measure reliability and inform future work to automate indicator reporting processes.
+When we have more consistency across plan documents, information about each department's open data resources will be easier to discover and use.
+When departments have this information, they can work more  strategically to improve processes for maintaining performance data.
+From the perspective of city performance, having more organized information would help the Performance Office assess measure reliability and inform future work to improve how indicators are reported.

 **The approach:**